-Many different terms are used to describe youth experiencing homelessness, including including street youth, street kids, runaways, etc. Youth experiencing homelessness refers to young people between the ages of 13 and 24 who are living independently of parents and/or caregivers, and importantly, lack many of the social supports deemed necessary for the transition from childhood to adulthood.
-They do not have a stable or consistent residence or source of income, nor do they necessarily have adequate access to the support networks necessary to foster a safe and nurturing transition into the responsibilities of adulthood.
+Many different terms are used to describe young people experiencing homelessness, including street youth, street kids, runaways, homeless youth, etc. Youth homelessness refers to young people between the ages of 13 and 24 who are living independently of parents and/or caregivers, and importantly, lack many of the social supports deemed necessary for the transition from childhood to adulthood.
+In such circumstances, they do not have a stable or consistent residence or source of income, nor do they necessarily have adequate access to the support networks necessary to foster a safe and nurturing transition into the responsibilities of adulthood.
 According to Without a Home: The National Youth Homelessness Survey, 20% of the homeless population in Canada is comprised of youth between the ages of 13-24.
 In a given year, there are at least 35,000-40,000 youth experiencing homelessness.
 They may be temporarily living in hostels, staying with friends, living in 'squats,' renting cheap rooms in boarding houses or hotels, or actually living on the streets.
 They may also be living with parents or relatives, while at imminent risk of losing their shelter.
 The reality is that over the course of time many youth experiencing homelessness move between these various housing situations –the instability of housing is partially what characterizes their homelessness.

-Youth homelessness is distinct from adult homelessness in terms of its causes and consequences, and also in how we must consider and apply interventions.
-Street youth, unlike homeless adults, leave homes defined by relationships (both social and economic) in which they were typically dependent upon adult caregivers, whether parents or relatives.
+Youth homelessness is distinct from adult homelessness, both in terms of its causes and consequences, but also in how we must consider and apply interventions.
+Street youth, unlike adults experiencing homelessness, leave homes defined by relationships (both social and economic) in which they were typically dependent upon adult caregivers, whether parents or relatives.
 A high percentage of youth experiencing homelessness were also in the care of child protection services.
-Homelessness does not just mean a loss of stable housing, but rather leaving a home in which they are embedded in relations of dependence, thus experiencing an interruption and potential rupture in social relations with parents and caregivers, family members, friends, neighbours and community.
+77.5% of youth experiencing homelessness reported that their inability to get along with their parents played a significant role in why they left home.
 For all of these reasons and more, a youth-based strategy – and the services that support this strategy – must be distinct from the adult sector.

-While youth homelessness is diverse, the common factors include individuals' age and lack of experience of independent living.
+Common factors when looking at youth homelessness include the young age and lack of experience of independent living.
 This is important to consider because any response to homelessness must address the causes and the conditions of homelessness.
-While there are some commonalities that frame the experience of homelessness for young people and adults – lack of affordable housing, systems failures in health care and corrections – there are important differences, including physical, mental, social and emotional development.
+While there are some commonalities that frame the experience of homelessness for young people and adults – lack of affordable housing, systems failures in health care and corrections, for instance – there are important differences, including physical, mental, social and emotional development.
 Youth experiencing homelessness typically lack the experience and skills necessary to live independently, and this is especially true for those under the age of 18.
 Moreover, the causes of youth homelessness are not necessarily the same as those that impact adults.
 Family conflict underlies youth homelessness, and many are fleeing abuse or leaving the care of child welfare services.